alphagov/government-service-design-manual/service-manual/making-software/apis.md

 You should be clear with your users about what is happening.
 If a third party payment provider isn't available you might queue the transaction to try again later.
 That will mean you can't offer users the same guarantee that their payment will be processed correctly and you should tell them so.

 ##Further reading
-The [API Craft Group](http://groups.google.com/group/api-craft) is a reasonably active public forum for discussing publishing APIs.
+* The [API Craft Group](http://groups.google.com/group/api-craft) is a reasonably active public forum for discussing publishing APIs.

-The Open Web Application Security Project ([OWASP](https://www.owasp.org)) maintains a large repository of security information applicable to building APIs, a including a [REST Security Cheat Sheet](https://www.owasp.org/index.php/REST_Security_Cheat_Sheet).
+* The Open Web Application Security Project ([OWASP](https://www.owasp.org)) maintains a large repository of security information applicable to building APIs, a including a [REST Security Cheat Sheet](https://www.owasp.org/index.php/REST_Security_Cheat_Sheet).
+* The WhiteHouse are developing [API standards](https://github.com/WhiteHouse/api-standards) which are largely compatible with this guide.